 A couple of years ago I attended an ag conference and was listening to a panel of women; a foodie blogger, a mommy blogger and an extension educator.
 They were discussing their personal experiences at their local meat counter.
-One statement they all agreed on were labels at the meat counter were confusing.
+One statement they all agreed on was labels at the meat counter were confusing.
 At times, they chose not to buy meat because they simply didn’t know what the labels meant or what they were buying.
 As a pig farmer, I felt like someone punched me in the stomach.
 As a pig farmer, the last thing I want is for people to walk away from the meat counter because of label confusion.

 Here is a list of meat package labels along with their meanings.